Developing Path Planning with Behavioral Cloning and Proximal Policy Optimization for Path-Tracking and Static Obstacle Nudging: METHODOLOGY

 \subsection{Kinematic Bicycle Model}

-Following the standard formalism of vehicle modeling, we simplify the Ackermann-steered vehicle as a single-track kinematic model \cite{automatic_steering}, where we have the center of the rear axle as vehicle position in 2D coordinates $(x, y)$, steering angle $\delta$, heading angle or orientation $\theta$, and wheelbase distance $L_{wb}$.
-Suppose no side slip, we denote the car's longitudinal velocity as $v$.
-Therefore, we define the vehicle state $\textbf{s}$ and desired action $\textbf{a}$ as follows:
+Following the standard formalism of vehicle modeling, we simplified the Ackermann-steered vehicle as a single-track kinematic model \cite{automatic_steering}.
+In this model, the center of the rear axle represented the vehicle's position in 2D coordinates $(x, y)$, steering angle $\delta$, heading angle or orientation $\theta$, and wheelbase distance $L_{wb}$.
+Suppose no side slip, we denoted the car's longitudinal velocity as $v$.
+Therefore, we defined the vehicle state $\textbf{s}$ and desired action $\textbf{a}$ as follows: